Positive feedback: In climatology

 The Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report states that "Anthropogenic warming could lead to some effects that are abrupt or irreversible, depending upon the rate and magnitude of the climate change."

 In sociology

-A self-fulfilling prophecy is a social positive feedback loop between beliefs and behavior: if enough people believe that something is true, their behavior can make it true, and observations of their behavior may in turn increase belief.
+A self-fulfilling prophecy is a social positive feedback loop between beliefs and behaviour: if enough people believe that something is true, their behaviour can make it true, and observations of their behaviour may in turn increase belief.
 A classic example is a bank run.

 Another sociological example of positive feedback is the network effect.
 When more people are encouraged to join a network this increases the reach of the network therefore the network expands ever more quickly.
 A viral video is an example of the network effect in which links to a popular video are shared and redistributed, ensuring that more people see the video and then re-publish the links.
 This is the basis for many social phenomena, including Ponzi schemes and chain letters.
-In many cases population size is the limiting factor to the feedback effect.
+In many cases, population size is the limiting factor to the feedback effect.

+In political science

+In politics, institutions can reinforce norms, which can subsequently be a source of positive feedback.
+This rationale is frequently utilized to comprehend public policy processes, which may be dissected into a sequence of events.
+Self-reinforcing processes are understood to be affected by positive feedback mechanisms (e.g., supportive policy constituencies).
+Conversely, unsuccessful policy processes encounter negative feedback mechanisms (e.g., veto points with veto power).

+A comparative illustration of policy feedback can be observed in the economic foreign policies of Brazil and China, particularly in their execution of state capitalism tactics during the 1990s and 2000s.
+Although both nations initially embraced similar state capitalist ideas, their paths in executing economic policies diverged over time due to distinct incentives.
+In China, a positive feedback mechanism reinforced previous policies, whereas in Brazil, negative feedback mechanisms compelled the country to abandon state capitalism policies and dynamics.